 Sex is a fine balance between excitement and inhibition.
 Imagine a seesaw… on the one side we have sexual excitement and on the other sexual inhibition.
 If there is enough excitement it will block the inhibitions, but plenty of inhibiting factors will block excitement.

-Let’s go through everything that can cause sexual problems being a mom.
+Let’s go through everything that can cause sexual problems for new moms.

 1. Hormonal changes